 I haven’t cooked with quinoa (which is pronounced “Keen-Wah,” by the way.
 The more you know!) very much but at least with a steamer it’s super easy and has a great taste & texture.
 I suspect you’ll see more recipes with it soon.
 I used a cup of quinoa and about 1.25 cups water, steamed for 30 minutes and then fluffed it with a fork and let sit for 5 more.

-While that steams just chop up a couple of tomatoes & some cilantro, zest a lime or two, and rinse off some beans.
-(I did actually use canned beans this time, although I normally try to use dried.
+I did actually use canned beans this time, although I normally try to use dried.
 One of these days I’ll learn to plan ahead.
 Maybe.)
 I warmed the beans up on the stove because I didn’t think I’d like them as much cold, but that’s pretty optional if they’re already cooked.

 Throw together the lime, oil & some salt in a big bowl and let it sit while the quinoa finishes cooking.
 Once that’s done, mix all the ingredients together and either let it sit a while (so the flavors can mingle & generally get to know one another in an intimate fashion) or eat it right away.
 Or if you made a bunch, both!